TheAlgorithms/Python/CONTRIBUTING.md

 - We encourage the use of Python [f-strings](https://realpython.com/python-f-strings/#f-strings-a-new-and-improved-way-to-format-strings-in-python) where the make the code easier to read.

 - Please consider running [__psf/black__](https://github.com/python/black) on your Python file(s) before submitting your pull request.
 This is not yet a requirement but it does make your code more readable and automatically aligns it with much of [PEP 8](https://www.python.org/dev/peps/pep-0008/).
-There are other code formatters (autopep8, yapf) but the __black__ formatter is now hosted byt the Python Software Foundation.
+There are other code formatters (autopep8, yapf) but the __black__ formatter is now hosted by the Python Software Foundation.
 To use it,

   ```bash
   pip3 install black  # only required the first time